 Because we humans are hard-wired to misunderstand probability we tend to think of things with astronomical odds as mere thought exercises.
 Academic scenarios that could never actually happen to us.
 But if there’s a 1 in 10 trillion chance of something happening, it is equally likely to happen on the first try, the last try, or any iteration in between.
 Since we don’t understand that, we also tend to attribute a run of bad luck like I’ve had to karma, divine intervention, or other forces directed specifically at us.
 And that’s my problem lately.

 I traveled to Las Vegas today for the IBM Interconnect conference.
 It wasn’t even close to being the worst travel day ever.
 Not even in the bottom 10.
 But it definitely kicked my butt.
 I suspect my autism contributed to the level of distress so this is the right blog for this post.
 I have on occasion blogged about my bad days just to get them out of my head so I could move on.
-Turns out those are the posts that get responses.
-Feedback is that it was helpful knowing someone else has the same problems.
+Turns out those are the posts that get responses and the consistent feedback is that it was helpful knowing someone else has the same problems.
 Here then is another post in the bad day series.
 If you want something more upbeat, head over to The Odd is Silent.